Fox News once banned its hosts from speaking at partisan events. Then it went all in on CPAC.

 A Washington Post reporter, Janell Ross, was put on leave in 2018 for participating in private strategy sessions and panels attended by Democratic lawmakers and liberal activists.
 Ross has not returned to the newspaper.

-Hegseth, by contrast, was back on “Fox & Friends” Monday morning to share what he’d seen at CPAC — without mentioning what he’d said.
+Hegseth, by contrast, was back on “Fox & Friends” Monday morning to share what he’d seen and said at CPAC.

-Note: Correction: An earlier version of this story incorrectly stated that Hegseth didn’t mention his speech on Fox & Friends Monday morning.